SandroMiguel/standard-commit/README.md

 ## Usage

-Basically, instead of typing `git commit` now you type `git cz` which will open a wizard that will help you write a standardized message.
+Basically, instead of typing `git commit` now you type `git cz` which will open a wizard and help you write a standardized message.

 ![Commitizen template](docs/img/commitizen_01.png)